BTCallahan/super-ds9/README.md

     A. Warp:

         This allows the player to travel to different systems.
-Warp travel is power hungry, and costs 500 units of energy per distance unit, so if the player is located in a system located at 5, 8, and warps to the system located at 2, 8, then this will cost 1500 units of energy.
+Warp travel is power hungry, and costs much more energy then impulse travel, especially with higher warp speeds.
 If the warp drive has been damaged, then the energy cost increases.

         There are two ways of entering the destination.
 If the option "Easy Warping" has been selected, then all the player needs to do is enter the coordinates of the destination system.
 This can be done manually or by clicking on the sector map.